lsst-dm/dmtn-230/README.rst

 DMTN-230
 ========

 HiPS is an IVOA-standard protocol for providing a hierarchical, pre-rendered view of sky survey data.
+It is one of the ways in which Rubin Observatory will make available its survey data to data rights holders.
-This document describes the implementation strategy for the Rubin Science Platform HiPS service.
+This tech note describes the implementation strategy for the Rubin Science Platform HiPS service.

 **Links:**